-In our previous blog, we met Raghav, who is looking for a course that teaches how to manage time.
+In our previous blog, we met Raghav, who is looking for a time management course.
 Like many of us , Raghav is also facing a challenge of doing many things but not finding time.

 The key question is: Does this really solve the problem?

 Let us look at some of the key reasons why we generally struggle to find time to do many things.
+Time management is basically just managing yourself.
 As you read through this list, it will be useful to reflect if any of them apply in your case.

 Setting too many things to do: